Back to Logging guides

 Prerequisites

 You need PostgreSQL installed and running on your computer.
-Ensure that you have PostgreSQL 15 or later as it introduced the ability output structured logs in JSON format.
+Ensure that you have PostgreSQL 15 or later as it introduced the ability to output structured logs in JSON format.

 To check the client version, use the following command: